 Coming from a family of jewellers Samridhi had already become a name in the industry having been awarded a gold medal under the evening wear category at an all India jewellery competition organised by the Indian Institute of Gems and Jewellery.
 With the support of her husband and his family, Samridhi became Creative Director of Metallier Jewellery, assisting in the design of the brands most elaborate pieces while taking inspiration from the basic elements of nature and human emotion.

 Creating Metallier Jewellery

 Aside from clever marketing and pricing, one of the key aspects to the success of any jewellery brand lies in the quality of the pieces.
-Metallier Jewellery have a tried and tested process that ensures that the jewellery meets the exacting standards of Apoorv and his wife.
+Metallier Jewellery has a tried and tested process that ensures that the jewellery meets the exacting standards of Apoorv and his wife.
 After all the design aspects have been approved and finalised, the jewellery starts its hand-made journey.
 The materials are melted into the required slabs or wires to meet the original design.
-Quality checkers ensure that the model is exactly what is on the original design and if it passes quality checks heads to the pre-polishing department.
+Quality checkers ensure that the model is exactly what is in the original design and if it passes quality checks heads to the pre-polishing department.
 After this is done the design goes back to the quality check department for approval and is then off to the setting division where the gem-setters begin their work.
-A further quality check is done before undergoing a final polish to achieve the full luster of the piece.
-In between all the extensive quality checks, the pieces are plated and given an anti-tarnish coating and nickel plating which ensures that there is no chances of an allergic reaction.
-Aside from their one-of-a-kind pieces, Metallier jewellery have also started producing a new line of Costume jewellery made up from a combination of brass, crystals, glass beads, and motifs as every day fashion wear.
+A further quality check is done before undergoing a final polish to achieve the full lustre of the piece.
+In between all the extensive quality checks, the pieces are plated and given an anti-tarnish coating and nickel plating which ensures that there are no chances of an allergic reaction.
+Aside from their one-of-a-kind pieces, Metallier jewellery has also started producing a new line of Costume jewellery made up from a combination of brass, crystals, glass beads, and motifs as everyday fashion wear.

 By Paul Godbold